mlswg/mls-protocol/draft-ietf-mls-protocol.md

 with a new identity; the new identity MUST be validated by the authentication service.

-KeyPackages are intended to be used only once and SHOULD NOT be reused except in case of last resort.
-(See {{reuse-of-key-packages}}).
+When used as InitKeys, KeyPackages are intended to be used only once and SHOULD NOT be reused except in case of last resort.
+(See {{initkey-reuse}}).
-Clients MAY generate and publish multiple KeyPackage objects to support multiple ciphersuites.
+Clients MAY generate and publish multiple InitKeys to support multiple ciphersuites.

 KeyPackages contain a public key chosen by the client, which the client MUST ensure uniquely identifies a given KeyPackage object among the set of KeyPackages created by this client.